GeoscienceAustralia/ptha/ptha_access/INSTALL.md

 virtualization software) and follow the steps below.

-A further complication is that to work with the PTHA outputs on the NCI THREDDS server you need to build the package with a recent version of netcdf-c.
-This is due to a bug in netcdf-c versions prior to 4.6.1 (released in early 2018) that prevented the remote reading of long character strings with OPeNDAP.
+A further complication is that to work with the PTHA outputs on the NCI THREDDS server you need to be using a recent version of netcdf-c. *NOTE: As of Ubuntu 18.04, you can use the 'standard' netcdf install obtained with apt-get.*
+There was a bug in netcdf-c versions prior to 4.6.0 (released in early 2018) that prevented the remote reading of long character strings with OPeNDAP.
 We store some earthquake event data as (potentially) long character strings, and it is essential to be able to read these remotely.

-At the time of writing (mid 2018), most users will have to install netcdf-c from source to access a suitable version.
+If you are using an older version of netcdf then you will have to install netcdf-c from source.
 Source-code for a recent release of netcdf-c can be obtained from the [netcdf-c github page](https://github.com/Unidata/netcdf-c/releases).
 You need to follow their instructions to get it installed.
-While building any complex software from source can be difficult, there is much online troubleshooting information available, and you can ask for help on the netcdf mailing list.

 Next you need to install R's `ncdf4` package, and specifically tell it to use the newly installed netcdf.
 This can be done by